 Sadly, despite its incredible ranking and alumni, the American Film Institute is the most expensive university on this list.
 And actually, in the top bracket of the most expensive universities in the world, with first-year tuition costing around $59,000 and second-year $62,000.
 That’s without the living costs and appliance costs which take the fee over $160,000 for a two-year course.

 It’s hard to argue with the fact that with that sort of money, a high budget short film could be made with quality actors and professionals.
-Along with plenty of money to finance its appearance at festivals and independent cinemas afterwards.
+Along with plenty of money to finance its appearance at festivals and independent cinemas afterward.
 Despite this, if you were to attend the AFI, you’d be joining the ranks of some of the biggest names in film.
-Including, David Lynch, Ari Aster, Terrence Malick and Darren Aronofsky.
+Including, David Lynch, Ari Aster, Terrence Malick, and Darren Aronofsky.
 A super cool company!

 Located just outside of London, the 50 year old film school has led the way in terms of British film education since its inception.

 This ranks The NFTS as maybe the place to attend in the current climate, where travel to overseas or far-away universities can be difficult.
-The NFTS’s forward thinking approach to digital learning stands in excellent stead to be able to educate its filmmakers to the highest degree.
+The NFTS’s forward-thinking approach to digital learning stands in excellent stead to be able to educate its filmmakers to the highest degree.
 Especially in today’s difficult world.

 On top of all these positives, it also helps that the National Film and Television School is a working production house with a number of film sets that have been operating for nearly 100 years.
 Used by many now-famous filmmakers like multi-oscar award winner Roger Deakins, Wallace and Gromit creator Nick Park, BAFTA-winner Lynne Ramsay and legendary observational documentary filmmaker Kim Longinotto.

 The NFTS is a great place to go.
 Although maybe with the downside that it doesn’t hold the Hollywood and New York links of so many others on this list.
-This British Film School speaks in its excellent quality of production and hands-on learning.
+This British Film School speaks of its excellent quality of production and hands-on learning.

-Students of The USC have gone on to win Oscars, Emmys, Golden Globes, NAACP Leadership Awards, the Humanitas Prize, the Pulitzer Prize, D.I.C.E.
+Students of USC have gone on to win Oscars, Emmys, Golden Globes, NAACP Leadership Awards, the Humanitas Prize, the Pulitzer Prize, D.I.C.E.
 Awards, and more.
 This shows that the forward-thinking approach at this classic university is working.

 The USC also began a program this year in which students accepted to USC from households with less than an $80,000 annual income will get their tuition 100% free.
-This approach is something to take note of as despite the College’s expensive cost.
+This approach is something to take note of despite the College’s expensive cost.
 This large and generous benefit may be a key detail to those finding the financial aspect of being a film student the most difficult to deal with.

 Speaking of online film education, at the moment, this might seem like one of the best options for stuck-at-home students.
 One such option is the New York Film Academy.
 This may include New York in the title, but it truly is a global operation.
-Offering anything from hands-on 3-year directing degree courses, to 15-week screenwriting courses online as an alternative.
+Offering anything from hands-on 3-year directing degree courses to 15-week screenwriting courses online as an alternative.

-Here, the wide plethora of options, and worldwide campus locations allows for flexible learning, at home or on-site.
+Here, the wide plethora of options, and worldwide campus locations allow for flexible learning, at home or on-site.
 A year of degree schooling here costs around $31,447, however many of the online courses are much cheaper, going as low as $450.

 For another viable online film-schooling option precisely explained and weighed up, check out our recent article on Online Filmmaking Courses.

 Make sure to research all of the aspects of the place you are applying to, such as who is teaching you, and the campus culture.
-It’s also helpful to read or watch retrospective reviews or videos by graduates from your film school of choice to gauge and understand their experience, and compare it with what you are looking for.
+It’s also helpful to read or watch retrospective reviews or videos by graduates from your film school of choice to gauge and understand their experience and compare it with what you are looking for.